 We did manage to go to Niagara-on-the-Lake for a few hours.
 If you are planning a trip to Niagara Falls, Ontario, plan a quick side trip to this lovely historic town.
 Many people told us to visit, and we fell in love.
 Niagara-on-the-Lake is only about half an hour outside of Niagara Falls, and it's like you are in another world.
 The flowers along the streets were beautiful and there were quaint shops and restaurants all over the place.

 Mistake 4: Not Getting the Discount Card and Bus Pass

-I saw ads for the discount card when I was planning our trip, but being as stubborn as I am, I figured we would just pick and choose a couple of things to see.
+I saw ads for the discount card when I was planning our trip but, being stubborn, I figured we would just pick and choose a couple of trips.

 Boy, was I wrong.
-Whenever we would see something, I would compare the price of the pass to what we paid, and found that we would have saved a lot of money had we gotten the pass.
+Whenever we would book a trip, I would compare the price of the pass to what we paid and found that we would have saved a lot of money had we gotten the pass.

 Get the Public Bus Pass

 I realized, a day late, that a cheap public bus pass was the way to get around the city.
 For a set price we rode everywhere we needed to go.
 On our last day, we just got on the bus and rode it like a sightseeing bus.
 By that time we were exhausted and it was nice to just sit and ride.
 I really wish I'd gotten the pass on our first day.